On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: Abstract

 \section{Abstract}

-We study the problem of counting the number of homomorphisms from an input graph $G$ to a fixed (quantum) graph $\bar{H}$ in any finite field of prime order $\Z_p$.
-The subproblem with graph $H$ was introduced by Faben and Jerrum~[ToC'15] and its complexity is still uncharacterised despite active research, e.g. the very recent work of Focke, Goldberg, Roth, and Zivný~[SODA'21].
+We study the problem of counting the number of homomorphisms from an input graph $G$ to a fixed (quantum) graph $\quantum{H}$ in any finite field of prime order $\Z_p$.
+The subproblem with graph $H$ was introduced by Faben and Jerrum~[ToC'15] and its complexity is subject to a growing series of research articles, e.g. the work of Focke, Goldberg, Roth, and Zivný~[SIDMA'21] and the work of Bulatov and Kazeminia~[STOC'22], subsequent to this article's conference version.
 Our contribution is threefold.

 First, we introduce the study of quantum graphs to the study of modular counting homomorphisms.
-We show that the complexity for a quantum graph $\bar{H}$ collapses to the complexity criteria found at dimension 1: graphs.
+We show that the complexity for a quantum graph $\quantum{H}$ collapses to the complexity criteria found at dimension 1: graphs.
 Second, in order to prove cases of intractability we establish a further reduction to the study of bipartite graphs.
-Lastly, we establish a dichotomy for all bipartite \graphclass graphs by a thorough structural study incorporating both local and global arguments.
-This result subsumes all results on bipartite graphs known for all prime moduli and extends them significantly.
-Even for the subproblem with $p=2$ this establishes new results.
+Lastly, we establish a dichotomy for all bipartite \graphclass{} graphs by a thorough structural study incorporating both local and global arguments.
+This result subsumes all previous results on bipartite graphs known for all prime moduli and extends them significantly.
+Even for the subproblem with $p$ equal to $2$, this establishes new results.\footnote{An extended abstract of this article appeared at ICALP 2021~\cite{Lagodzinski:21:On_Counting_Quantum-Graph_Homomorphisms}}

 \pagenumbering{arabic}